Rashad Johnson: Arizona Cardinals

 Johnson was selected by the Arizona Cardinals in the third round (95th overall) of the 2009 NFL draft.
 As a rookie in 2009, he played in 10 games.
-In 2010, he played all 16 games with one start with season totals of 43 tackles and his first career interception.
+In 2010, he played all 16 games with one start, with season totals of 43 tackles and his first career interception.
 In 2011, he played in 16 games, starting nine of them and totaling 50 tackles.

 He became a restricted free agent following the 2010 season, but was re-signed on April 26, 2011.
 He played in 18 games, starting three, with 20 tackles and two interceptions, one of which was his first touchdown after intercepting Detroit Lions quarterback Matthew Stafford.

 On March 12, 2013, Johnson signed a three-year contract to stay with the Cardinals.
 Before the start of the 2013 season, he switched to jersey number 26 from his original number 49.
 During a game against the New Orleans Saints on September 22, 2013, he lost his left middle fingertip.
 He had his first multi-interception game against the Atlanta Falcons, picking off two Matt Ryan passes.
 In 2013, he started seven of his 13 games and totaled career highs in tackles with 58 and interceptions with three.

-A key special teams performer, through his first five-season he totaled 41 special teams tackles.
+A key special teams performer, throughout his first five-season he totaled 41 special teams tackles.
 In the 2012 season, he racked up 64 yards on two fake punts, picking up first downs after runs of 40 and 24 yards.